 1. INTRODUCTION 4 1.1.
 1.2.
 1.3.
 Overview Business or Application Domain Document and policy(ies) names, identification and conformance rules 4 4 4 1.3.1.
 1.3.2.
 Policy identification Distribution points 4 1.4.
 Signature validation service policy document administration 4 1.4.1.
 1.4.2.
 1.4.3.
 Signature validation service policy authority Contact person Approval procedures 4 5 5 1.5.
 Definitions and Acronyms 5 1.5.1.
 1.5.2.
 Abbreviations Definitions 5 5 2.
-3. SIGNATURE APPLICATION PRACTICES STATEMENTS BUSINESS SCOPING PARAMETERS 6 7 3.1.
+SIGNATURE APPLICATION PRACTICES STATEMENTS 6 3.
+BUSINESS SCOPING PARAMETERS 7 3.1.
 3.2.
-BSPs mainly related to the concerned application/business process BSPs mainly influenced by the legal/regulatory provisions associated to the application/business process 7 concerned 7 3.2.1.
+BSPs mainly related to the concerned application/business process BSPs mainly influenced by the legal/regulatory provisions associated to the concerned application/business process 7 acerned 7 3.2.1.
 3.2.2.
 3.2.3.
 3.2.4.
 Legal type of the signatures Commitment assumed by the signer Level of assurance on timing evidences Longevity and resilience to change 7 7 7 8 3.3.
 BSPs mainly related to the actors involved in creating/augmenting/validating signatures 8 3.3.1.
 3.3.2.
 3.3.3.
-2. Level of assurance required for the identity of the signer 3.4.
+Identity (and roles/attributes) of the signers Level of assurance required for the identity of the signer Signature creation devices 8 8 8 3.4.
 Other BSPs 8 3.4.1.
 Other information to be associated with the signature 8

 3.4.2.
 3.4.3.
-Cryptographic suites Technological environment 8
+Cryptographic suites Technological environment 8 9

-4. REQUIREMENTS / STATEMENTS ON TECHNICAL MECHANISMS STANDARDS IMPLEMENTATION AND 9
+4. REQUIREMENTS / STATEMENTS ON TECHNICAL MECHANISMS STANDARDS IMPLEMENTATION AND

 4.1.
 Technical mechanisms 9

 4.1.1.
-Approach towards signing time 10

 4.1.2.
-Defining the qualified status of a signature or seal 10
+Approach towards signing time Defining the qualified status of a signature or seal 10 10

 4.2.
 Standards implementation 11

 5. OTHER BUSINESS AND LEGAL MATTERS 11

-6. COMPLIANCE AUDIT AND OTHER ASSESSMENTS 11
+6. COMPLIANCE AUDIT AND OTHER ASSESSMENTS 12